Bachelor of Social Work

 The coursework covers a wide array of topics essential for social work practice.
 It covers critical areas like mental health, child welfare, and social services.

-Social work is a degree that offers diverse employment opportunities.
-The program enables students to pursue several career paths, including a case manager, substance abuse counselor, or child welfare specialist.
+Social work is a degree that allows for wide and diverse employment opportunities.
+The program allows students to pursue several career paths, including a case manager, substance abuse counselor, or child welfare specialist.
 Essentially, wherever people help others, social workers can be found employed there.

 The BSW program at FHSU is a professional degree that prepares students to become generalist social work practitioners capable of working across diverse settings to address social issues and promote well-being.